Search sheldonbrown.com and sheldonbrown.org

 Repeated cycles of tension and slackness cause these spokes to fatigue at the bends, and ultimately break.

-With half-radial spoking, the amount of dish is very slightly less to begin with if you run the radial spokes up along the inside of its flange ("heads out.")
+With half-radial spoking, the amount of dish is very slightly less to begin with if you run the radial spokes up along the inside of the flange ("heads out.")
 In addition, since there are no left-side "leading" spokes, no amount of torque on the hub can reduce the tension on any of the left-side spokes.
 In fact, if you have an old wheel that has been breaking left-side spokes, "half rebuilding" the wheel into a half radial will solve the problem once and for all.

 I used to think that this was exotic, cutting-edge technology, until I happened to look at a couple of Model A Fords in a local parade.
 Their wheels were highly dished inward, and were laced in the same half-radial pattern, for the same reason.